August 27, 2021

 - Heart disease

-In children, sickle cell disease, neurodevelopmental disorders and asthma are also among several additional considerations for eligibility.
+In children, sickle cell disease, congenital heart disease, neurodevelopmental disorders and asthma are among the additional considerations for eligibility.

 - Are hospitalized due to COVID-19